-While the world is in a travel lockdown due to the pandemic and many had to deal with pangs of frustrated wanderlust, this global crisis has also presented us a window to reflect by and to learn looking on the bright side.
+While the world is in a travel lockdown due to the pandemic and many had to deal with pangs of frustrated wanderlust, this global crisis has also presented us with a window to reflect on and learn to look on the bright side.
 As one of the many who had to defer my travel plans to South Korea, my favourite travel destination – I feel you!
-But that doesn’t mean we can’t dream or plan about places we wanted to go when this is over.
+But that doesn’t mean we can’t dream or plan about places we wanted to go to when this is over.

 In an online poll of “Countries that Singaporeans want to have an Air Travel Bubble with” conducted by The Straits Times, South Korea scored 40.7 per cent of votes, claiming its place as Singaporean’s favourite destinations after the COVID.

 So here are my insider tips of 10 hidden Winter Wonderland destinations you should consider post-pandemic.
 Who knows, maybe we’ll have a travel-bubble with South Korea someday!